Doorbit/apple-maps-server-kotlin/README.md

 You can review your current spend on the Apple Maps dashboard: https://maps.developer.apple.com/

 ## Best practices

+### Use Autocomplete API for fuzzy search prompts

+In case you want to implement a free text search prompt, you should use the Autocomplete API instead of the Geocoding API.
+The geocoding API is meant to resolve a full, or almost full address to a `Places` result.
+The Autocomplete API is meant to resolve a fuzzy search prompt to a list of `Places` results.
+This really makes a difference in result completeness.
+For example, sending a search prompt `Dorfstr` to the geocoding API will return 1 result, whereas sending the same prompt to the Autocomplete API will return more than 10 results in different cities.
+The same goes for the Search API.
+For this reason we introduced the optional parameter `followCompletionUrls: Boolean` to the autocompletion API.
+If you set it to true, the SDK will automatically follow the completion URLs provided by Apple and return the results of the Search API additionally.
+This is useful if you want to provide a search prompt that returns a list of places already, without the need to click on a result first and then fetch the details of the place in a 2nd step.

 ### Always provide location hints